 Include them as family

 If you are in an urban area with local students, pitch the idea for parents of American students to consider being a “friendship family” through your local college or university.
 Many colleges organize programs that connect international students with volunteers from the community.
 Try signing up through an International Student Office.
 Usually, these programs ask that hosts meet with the student once or twice a month.
-This is a great way to connect to international students while also helping your local schools.
+This is a great way to connect with international students while also helping your local schools.

 Host a meal